eiskalteschatten/developers-notebook-electron/README.md

 ### 0.2.0
 - [ ] To dos
 - [ ] Issues
+- [ ] Allow raw SQL queries for clients, projects, to dos & issues.
+Show the database schema in a sidebar.
-- [ ] Update project overview page
+- [ ] Update client and project overview pages
 - [ ] Search for projects, to dos, issues

 ### 0.3.0
 - [ ] Tools (color picker/converter, image and file compression, etc)
 - [ ] Bookmarks
+- [ ] Allow raw SQL queries for bookmarks.
+Show the database schema in a sidebar.
-- [ ] Update project overview page
+- [ ] Update client and project overview pages
 - [ ] Search for bookmarks

 ### 0.4.0
 - [ ] Notes
 - [ ] Code cache
+- [ ] Allow raw SQL queries for notes & code cache.
+Show the database schema in a sidebar.
-- [ ] Update project overview page
+- [ ] Update client and project overview pages
 - [ ] Search for code cache, notes

 ### 0.4.0
 - [ ] Journal
+- [ ] Allow raw SQL queries for journal.
+Show the database schema in a sidebar.
-- [ ] Update project overview page
+- [ ] Update client and project overview pages
 - [ ] Search for journal